code4it-dev/c4it-hugo/content/csharp-tip/030-iformattable/index.md

     public string ToString(string? format, IFormatProvider? formatProvider)
     {
-        // Here you define how to work with different formats }
+        // Here, you define how to work with different formats }

     public static class StringFormats